 Other low-carb diets often chronically restrict calorie intake, which is unsustainable in the long run.

 In addition, high-fat diets can also make you sick if misused.
-Researchers have consistently added fructose to high-fat diets in animal studies to achieve negative results (Warden et al. 200849).
+In animal studies, researchers have consistently added fructose to high-fat diets to achieve negative results (Warden et al. 200849).

 Fructose is a guarantor of hunger and weight gain and the #1 driver of fatty liver disease – not fat or alcohol (Jensen et al. 201850).